hypercliq/shutdown-cleanup/DEVGUIDE.md

 # Developer Guide

-This developer guide provides in-depth documentation on how to use the `shutdown-cleanup` module effectively in your Node.js applications, covering best practices, detailed examples, and advanced usage scenarios.
+This developer guide provides in-depth documentation on how to use the `shutdown-cleanup` module effectively in your Node.js applications, covering best practices, detailed examples, advanced usage scenarios, and guidance on migrating from earlier versions.

 ## Introduction